hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/springboot-k8s-hello-world/README.md

 An step-by-step example to running Hazelcast on Kubernetes, the classic "_Hello World_" style beginners introduction.

-The sample includes instructions and screenshots for running on Mac and Windows.
+The sample includes instructions and screenshots for running on Mac.

+The process is essentially the same for Windows or Linux, although for Windows you will need a version that supports the appropriate networking (Windows 10 Professional not Windows 10 Home, for instance).

 See [here](https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/kubernetes/samples/springboot-k8s-hello-world) for the code.